-[7-28-13] The following conditions also apply to the delivery of Priority Mail Express and accountable mail (Registered Mail, Certified Mail, insured for more than \$200.00, or COD, as well as mail for which a return receipt or a return receipt for merchandise is requested or for which the sender has specified restricted delivery):
+The following conditions also apply to the delivery of Priority Mail Express, Registered Mail, Certified Mail, insured for more than \$200.00, Adult Signature, or COD, as well as mail for which a return receipt or a return receipt for merchandise is requested or for which the sender has specified restricted delivery.

 - a.
-The recipient (addressee or addressee's representative) may obtain the sender's name and address and may look at the mailpiece while held by the USPS employee before accepting delivery and endorsing the delivery receipt. - b.
+The addressee (or representative) may obtain the sender's name and address while held by the USPS employee before accepting delivery and endorsing the delivery receipt. - b.
 The mailpiece may not be opened or given to the recipient before the recipient signs and legibly prints his or her name on the delivery receipt (and return receipt, if applicable) and returns the receipt(s) to the USPS employee. - c.
-Suitable identification can be required of the recipient (if not known to the USPS employee) before delivery of the mailpiece. - d.
+Suitable identification may be required of the recipient before delivery of the mailpiece. - d.
 When delivery is not restricted at the sender's request, mail addressed to a person at a hotel, apartment house, etc., may be delivered to any person in a position to whom mail for that location is usually delivered. - e.
-USPS responsibility ends when the mailpiece is delivered to the recipient (or another party, subject to 1.1.7d and 1.0). - f.
+USPS responsibility ends when the mailpiece is delivered to the addressee (or another party, subject to 1.0). - f.
 A notice is provided to the addressee for a mailpiece that cannot be delivered.
 If the piece is not called for or redelivery is not requested, the piece is returned to the sender after 15 days (5 days for Priority Mail Express, 10 days for COD), unless the sender specifies fewer days on the piece. - g.
-A hand stamp approved by the postmaster may be used to provide the signature and name of the individual or organization receiving the mailpiece.
-In accordance with the electronic signature capture process, the hand stamp must be sized to fit within the Signature and Printed Name blocks on Form 3849.
-The stamp must not overlap into the delivery office information section or the Delivery Address block of the form.
-To obtain approval for such a stamp, the company must submit a written statement to the postmaster that the person whose name appears on the stamp is the person authorized to accept accountable mail, accompanied by a sample of the authorized employee's signature that can be verified against the signature on the stamp.
-After approval, the stamped signature and name are acceptable only if a clean, legible impression is provided within the Signature and Printed Name blocks on Form 3849.
-On mail addressed to a federal or state official, the stamp need show only the name and location of the accepting organization.
-In these cases, the stamp should fit within the Printed Name and Delivery Address block of Form 3849 but must not overlap into the Signature block or barcode sections.
+A hand stamp approved by the Postmaster may be used by the addressee (or authorized agent) to provide the signature and name of the individual or organization receiving the mailpiece as follows: - 1.
+The hand stamp imprint must fit within the Signature and Printed Name blocks on Form 3849, without overlapping into other sections. - 2.
+To obtain approval for a hand stamp, the company must submit a written statement to the postmaster that the person whose name appears on the stamp is authorized to accept accountable mail, accompanied by a sample of the authorized employee's signature.
+After approval, the documentation is held by the postmaster and the stamped signature and name are acceptable only if a legible impression is provided within the Signature and Printed Name blocks on Form 3849. - 3.
+For mail addressed only to a federal or state official, the stamp need show only the name and location of the accepting organization.
+In these cases, the stamp imprint must fit within the Printed Name and Delivery Address block of Form 3849 without overlapping into other sections.